 Teaching Requirement of Ph.D.
 Candidates

-Beginning with students admitted in the Fall of 1991, teaching experience will be a requirement for Ph.D. candidates.
-Normally, students will fulfill this requirement by serving a minimum of two quarters (approximately 8 units) as a teaching assistant.
-Students may fulfill this requirement during their first year in the Ph.D. program, although assignments will be made as influenced by the student’s needs and the needs of the Department.
+Teaching experience is a requirement for Ph.D. candidates.
+Normally, students fulfill this requirement by serving a minimum of two quarters as a paid teaching assistant.
+Students may fulfill this requirement during their first year in the Ph.D. program, although timing will be influenced by the student’s needs and the needs of the Department.
 Assignments of students to individual courses will be made by the GTA Faculty Mentor in consultation with the course instructors and the Department chairperson.
 Students entering the Ph.D. program with previous experience as teaching assistants may apply this experience to the teaching requirement.
 (See “Procedures for Requesting Waivers/Substitutions for the Ph.D.
 Teaching Requirement”.)

 While serving as a teaching assistant, students will be appointed at 0.49 FTE and their monthly salary, which will be equivalent to that paid GRA’s, will be paid from GTA funds (unless the student is supported by a fellowship).

-Teaching will not be a requirement for Master’s students.
-However, Master’s students would be made aware of teaching opportunities when they occur and will be encouraged to take advantage of these opportunities.
+Teaching is not required for Master’s students.
+However, Master’s students are encouraged to take advantage of teaching opportunities, if possible.

 Three models for completion of the teaching requirement include but are not limited to the following:

 - A student will serve as a teaching assistant in the same course in subsequent years.
 This has the advantage of continuity, thereby allowing the student to focus on the improvement of specific skills in the second year.